TechHeroes5321/NextFTC-Docs/src/userguide/subsystems/subsystem-lift.md

     public Command toLow() {
         return new RunToPosition(motor, // MOTOR TO MOVE 0.0, // TARGET POSITION, IN TICKS
-                controller); // CONTROLLER TO IMPLEMENT
+                controller, // CONTROLLER TO IMPLEMENT
+                this); // IMPLEMENTED SUBSYSTEM
     }

     public Command toMiddle() {
         return new RunToPosition(motor, // MOTOR TO MOVE 500.0, // TARGET POSITION, IN TICKS
-                controller); // CONTROLLER TO IMPLEMENT
+                controller, // CONTROLLER TO IMPLEMENT
+                this); // IMPLEMENTED SUBSYSTEM
     }

     public Command toHigh() {
         return new RunToPosition(motor, // MOTOR TO MOVE 1200.0, // TARGET POSITION, IN TICKS
-                controller); // CONTROLLER TO IMPLEMENT
+                controller, // CONTROLLER TO IMPLEMENT
+                this); // IMPLEMENTED SUBSYSTEM
     }

     @Override